Do Guns Reduce Crime Through Posing a Threat to Criminals?

 Let us take a mid-value of the numbers as scaled up for the larger population since 1995.
 That would be 620K + 3.72 / 2 = 2.17M.

-Before I analyze this math, let us compare this to the other studies that have been one in this area.
+Before I analyze this math, let us compare it to the other studies that have been done in this area.

 Another study from the same period, the National Crime Victimization Survey (NCVS), estimated 65,000 DGUs annually.
 The NCVS survey differed from Kleck’s study in that it only interviewed those who reported a threatened, attempted, or completed victimization for one of six crimes: rape, robbery, assault, burglary, non-business larceny, and motor vehicle theft.
 That accounts for the discrepancy in the two results.
 A National Research Council report said that Kleck’s estimates appeared to be exaggerated and that it was almost certain that “some of what respondents designate[d] as their own self-defense would be construed as aggression by others” (Understanding and Preventing Violence, 266, Albert J. Reiss, Jr. & Jeffrey A. Roth, eds., 1992).
 DOJ study reported 83,000 annual defensive gun uses from 1987-1992.
 During same period, there were more than 135,000 total gun deaths and injuries in the U.S. annually.
 What is also interesting is that the study notes that “In most cases victims who used firearms to defend themselves or their property were confronted by offenders who were either unarmed or armed with weapons other than firearms.”
 Specifically, only 35% of those who used a firearm in self-defense actually faced an offender who had a gun.
 DOJ makes no judgments in this study on whether the level of force employed by these individuals was appropriate or consonant with the threat they faced. – The Virgina Center for Public Safety